Suvi Koponen: Career

-In 2007 Koponen appeared in five editorials for French, British, Italian, and American Vogue.
+In 2007, Koponen appeared in five editorials for French, British, Italian, and American Vogue.
 She became the face of Balenciaga fall campaign and replaced Natalia Vodianova as the face of the Calvin Klein collection.
-In February 2007 she walked the runways for Chanel, Hermès, Jil Sander, and Nina Ricci, among others.
+In February 2007, she walked the runways for Chanel, Hermès, Jil Sander, and Nina Ricci, among others.
 She appeared on the cover of French Vogue Beaute and opened the Jill Stuart, Marc by Marc Jacobs, and Marni fashion shows and closed the Nina Ricci show in Paris.
 She appeared on the cover of Dazed & Confused in April 2007.
-In fall 2007 she became the face of Blumarine spring ad-campaign alongside Bette Franke and starred in the Mulberry fall ad-campaign alongside Caroline Trentini.
-In fall 2008 Suvi was the face of Calvin Klein in a campaign shot by Fabien Baron.
+In fall 2007, she became the face of Blumarine spring ad-campaign alongside Bette Franke and starred in the Mulberry fall ad-campaign alongside Caroline Trentini.
+In fall 2008, Koponen was the face of Calvin Klein in a campaign shot by Fabien Baron.

-In August 2007 New York Magazine chose "The Top Ten Models to Watch This Fashion Week" and placed Koponen on third.
+In August 2007, New York Magazine chose "The Top Ten Models to Watch This Fashion Week" and placed Koponen on third.

-In September 2007 she was named one of British Vogue's "Head Girls," a model to watch out for in the upcoming season.
+In September 2007, she was named one of British Vogue's "Head Girls," a model to watch out for in the upcoming season.
 She also opened the Reem Acra spring show in New York City and closed the Carolina Herrera, Jill Stuart and DKNY spring shows in New York.
-Later that month she opened the Alberta Ferretti, Anna Molinari, Fendi and Just Cavalli shows in Milan and closed the Alberta Ferretti, Alessandro Dell'Acqua and Roberto Cavalli shows also in Milan.
+Later that month, she opened the Alberta Ferretti, Anna Molinari, Fendi and Just Cavalli shows in Milan and closed the Alberta Ferretti, Alessandro Dell'Acqua and Roberto Cavalli shows also in Milan.

 She is signed with the model agencies Next (New York), Women Model Management (Milan and Paris), Premier (London), Paparazzi (Helsinki), Stockholmsgruppen Models 2pm management (Copenhagen) and IMM - International Model Management.

-In February 2008 MTV3 aired a documentary about her and Koponen said that she doesn't "care about weight things, but it's more important to me that I'm happy, and I feel good.
+In February 2008, MTV3 aired a documentary about her and Koponen said that she doesn't "care about weight things, but it's more important to me that I'm happy, and I feel good.
 What happens to my body is going to happen and people have to live with that, or I'll quit this job."
 Koponen also became the face of Blumarine again.